Review of Rocky S2V 101

 This adds to the credibility of their reviews, especially sine Amazon instituted a policy of “Verified Purchases” to avoid their reviewing system being played.

-Here’s what you can expect to see in this review of the Rocky S2V:
+What you’ll see in this review of the Rocky S2V:

 - The fact sheet of the boot as per the company